alephium/www/src/content/blog/Gate-io-AMA-with-Alephium-67b50d179d72/index.md

 ---
-title: 'Gate.io AMA with Alephium.'
+date: 2022-02-18 12:15:17.605000+00:00

-description: 'On the 15th of February 2022, Gate.io hosted an AMA with Alephium in their English Telegram-group.
-This is the transcript from that event.'
+description: On the 15th of February 2022, Gate.io hosted an AMA with Alephium in their English Telegram-group.
+This is the transcript from that event.
-date: 2022-02-18T12:15:17.605Z
+title: Gate.io AMA with Alephium.
 ---

 ### Gate.io AMA with Alephium.